jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 A better user experience is to segment our data into roughly equal-sized data blocks.
 This requires minimal modification to our above structure: chiefly, the indexing scheme for the fine-grained mapping of checksums.
 While we were previously using the filename, now you'll need to consider a different approach.

-Note that there is a trade-off here between the size of the data block, the size of the output checksums, and the size of our overall structure.
-All affect each other and you'll need to consider these carefully.
+We do need to be careful here as the size of the data block and the size of the output checksums can affect storage size and performance characteristics.
+If you use blocks that are too big or a checksum size that is too small, you will increase the likelihood of collisions.
+Conversely, if you use blocks that are too small or a checksum size that is too big, you begin to lose the benefits of hashing as the metadata for your structure grows in size relative to data block size.

 ### Venturing into the (Merkle) trees